ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.04.01.md

 Yes, the demo ticket should include this.
 We should make sure that more junior members of the team have sufficient input in to doing demos.

-# Reviews have slowed since moving to WfH
+# Reviews have slowed since moving to working from home

 - This could be due to people not being confident in how to review - we should make sure that PRs include instructions on how to review
 - We could monitor who is owing reviews but this seems a little draconian, John will look into doing it.